Kittscloud/Kittscloud/README.md

+Learning how to use Flutter
+Making some small applications

-Currently learning Rust :]
+Very slowly learning rust :]

-Mostly tryna learn flutter though :|